“Life isn’t about finding yourself. Life is about creating yourself.“

 As soon as courses at school in Belgium were officially suspended, my wife and I decided to voluntarily put ourselves and our 3 kids in a lockdown situation.
 Given our oldest son’s progressive disability we weren’t going to take any risks.
 And although our decision went beyond the measures formally imposed by our government (at the time), we also believed our decision to be in the true spirit of these measures.
 Our decision encompassed not receiving visitors other than the professionals helping our son, avoiding all external contacts, and only leaving the house for the utmost urgent matters.
 Less than a week later Belgium officially went into a ‘lockdown.’

 The spreading disease has a huge impact on people’s lives worldwide.
-I have my classes and work assignments being canceled.
+My classes and work assignments got canceled (without any consultation).
+Partnerships I had given priority and exclusivity and other alliances I had invested and believed in much turned out not being about reciprocity at all.
+Again, I had to restore my personal and professional integrity.
 At a macro and a micro level I see the world brusquely being forced to a standstill.
 Beyond the dismay and stress, I try to grasp the opportunity to slow down.
 To some extent this crisis is a chance to pause the rat race, in which we do get caught up more than we like to admit.
 I try to grasp the opportunity to reflect, step back, pick up on some writing and reading ambitions that have been on hold for too long, do some gardening, and other highly unproductive activities.
 I further the development of my tortoise side.

 Like so many, I am obviously suffering from some financial and economic setbacks.
 Although financial survival is important, I try not to let the monetary repercussions get me into short-term thinking and actions.
 I smell the danger of damage in the long run.
 I honestly believe in slowing down for now.
 I obviously cannot push “pause” indefinitely.
 Like so many, I revert to different ways to keep in touch with people and organizations I work with.
 There is stuff that I will now do virtually, remote, and distributed rather than in-person.
 There is much more I will not do virtually, remote, or distributed.